scbd/angular-vue/README.md

 # SCBD angularVue

-The goal of this library is to help SCBD to migrate away from AngularJS by allowing VueJs component to be use into the AngularJS world without having to chnage code afterwards.
-Only SCBD's needed features are implemented.
+The goal of this library is to help SCBD to migrate away from AngularJS by allowing VueJs component to be use into the AngularJS world without having to change code afterwards.
+Only SCBD needed features are implemented.
 If you are looking for robust implementation to mix the two platforms please look at https://github.com/ngVue/ngVue

 Why another angular to vue:
-- Seemless / Transparent integration
+- Seamless / Transparent integration
-- Use natural VueJS syntaxt. (`v-bind:my-prop="..."` or `:my-prop="..."`) and event (`v-on:my-event="..."` / `@my-event="..."`) on bridged component
+- Use natural VueJS syntax. (`v-bind:my-prop="..."` or `:my-prop="..."`) and event (`v-on:my-event="..."` / `@my-event="..."`) on bridged component
 - Possibility to use [local registration of components](https://vuejs.org/v2/guide/components-registration.html#Local-Registration-in-a-Module-System) without having to register them globally (not need to call `Vue.component('myComponent', {...})`)
 - No need to register created a wrapper directives or use a special elements (eg: `<vue-component />`) to use vue components
-- No need to change the code of a component when angular parent component/view is migrated to VueJs...  component props/event binding remain unchnaged
+- No need to change the code of a component when angular parent component/view is migrated to VueJs...  component props/event binding remain unchanged

 ## How it works

-**angularVue** Use non interfearing helper directives (`vue` & `vue-expose`) on the root of the Vue section in the angular partial/templates.
+**angularVue** Use non interfering helper directives (`vue` & `vue-expose`) on the root of the Vue section in the angular partial/templates.

 ### The `vue` directive

 When this directive attribute is present on a html element it becomes managed by Vue (becomes a vue component).
-At this stage, AngualrJS directive, binding and interpolation is disabled and VueJs take over.
-You cannot use any angular directives on this element and its decendent anymore.
+At this stage, AngularJS directive, binding and interpolation is disabled and VueJs take over.
+You cannot use any angular directives on this element and its descendent anymore.
 The `vue` directive will automatically expose angular properties present in `v-bind:` and `v-on:` attributes value if they use simple format `myProps` `contact.firstName`. `vue` do not detect binding in interpolation syntax eg: `{{ contact.firstName }}` you need to declare them using `vue-expose`

 ### The `vue-expose` attribute

 `vue-expose` goes along with `vue`.
-It contains a comma separated value that list all angular properties & delegates that need to be exposed to Vue component (if acnnot be detect by the simple binding). `vue-expose="myProp1,myProp2,&myDelegate"`. delegates in `vue-expose` must be prefixed by `&` (angular inspiration!);
+It contains a comma separated value that list all angular properties & delegates that need to be exposed to Vue component (if cannot be detect by the simple binding). `vue-expose="myProp1,myProp2,&myDelegate"`. delegates in `vue-expose` must be prefixed by `&` (angular inspiration!);

 ```html